seL4/isabelle/Admin/components/README.md

   format, not the underlying platform!
 There are special tricks to get underlying platform details, depending on OS versions: Isabelle/Scala and the Isabelle settings environment provide sanitized versions of that.
-  Isabelle tools should not attempt anything their own account.
+  Isabelle tools should not attempt anything on their own account.

 * Common Unix tools like `/bin/sh`, `/bin/kill`, `sed`, `ulimit` are notoriously non-portable an should be avoided.